CExA-project/CExA-project.github.io/content/news/2024-11-04-Tenth-CExA-coffee/index.md

 #{{% cta cta_text="Get the slides" cta_link="2024-06-19-Third-Kokkos-tea-time-slides.pdf" cta_new_tab="true" %}}

-## Kokkos graph : Asynchronous execution, use cases and adoption
+## Kokkos::Graph : Asynchronous execution, use cases and adoption

-We Will talk about how Kokkos graph abstraction can help you efficiently schedule asynchronous workloads that expose dependencies.
+We Will talk about how Kokkos::Graph abstraction can help you efficiently schedule asynchronous workloads that expose dependencies.

 ## Contribute